![]() |

-Jesus Appears in Galilee from the Drogo Sacramentary French (Metz), 9th Century Paris, Bibliotheque nationale de France MS Latin 9428, fol.
+Jesus Appears in Galilee From the Drogo Sacramentary French (Metz), 9th Century Paris, Bibliotheque nationale de France MS Latin 9428, fol.
 64v |

 After this, Jesus revealed himself again to his disciples at the Sea of Tiberias.